Chapter 19 Neural Networks

 plt.show()

-Again, the function is almost identical to the sklearn version, except the line containing np.argmax(phat, axis=-1) that converts predicted probabilities to categories.
+Again, the function is almost identical to the sklearn version, except the line that computes hatyy containing np.argmax(phat, axis=-1).
+This function converts predicted probabilities to categories.

 19.3 Image processing with convolutional networks

-The main reason to choose keras over sklearn is the much more powerful toolset included in keras library.
-This includes convolutional layers that are widely used in image processing, and also data generators that load data as they go so one does not have to keep tens of thousands of images in memory.
+The main reason to choose keras over sklearn is its much more powerful toolset.
+This includes convolutional layers that are extremely helpful for image processing, and also tools to load data as you go, so one does not have to keep tens of thousands of images in memory.

 We demonstrate the usage by categorizing images into cats and dogs.
 The data used in this example can be downloaded from kaggle.
 It contains 25,000 labeled training images and 12,500 unlabeled testing images (as these are not labeled, those cannot be really used for testing).
 The data sets are large (as is common for image processing), training data is 600MB and testing data 300MB.
 In the code below we assume the images are located in cats-n-dogs/train for training data.
 The full code example is on the Bitbucket repo, here we discuss just the more crucial parts of it.